-“Your mission briefing package is available to download and has also been loaded into your battle armor.
-The relief task force is still assembling and it’s planned that they will be heading out in three days’ time.”
+“Your mission briefing package is available for download for you to review.
+The relief task force is still assembling, and they plan to head out in three days’ time.”

 “What kind of support will I have for achieving my secondary mission objectives?”

 “None… The secondary mission is on a ‘Need to Know’ basis.
 The Vice Admiral already has SPARTAN-III Alpha Company in-system.
-You will provide support to those forces, but they will not assist you with your secondary mission objectives… Any other questions?”
+You will provide support to those forces, but they will not assist you with your secondary mission objectives… Questions?”

 “Then you’re dismissed,” the officer said watching as the Spartan stood up to attention and saluted.